 “The flashes of color and drama are driven by the owners’ equal love of their South American and Estonian roots,” says the home’s architect, Travis Price.
 “The house dances the tango of bold simplicity with serene whispers of natural materials and views.”

-Price says he combined Asian and Nordic design influences to create “a simple modernism where indoors and outdoors are inseparable.”
+Price says he combined Asian and Nordic style design influences to create “a simple modernism where indoors and outdoors are inseparable.”

 The homeowners selected the architect after spotting photos in a book of a Japanese-influenced house he designed.
 “Once we met him, his approach to design and incorporating it into how we live convinced us that he was the right person,” says the wife.